 What is a Bernedoodle?

-The Bernedoodle is a “designer dog.”
+The Bernedoodle is a “designer dog” resulting from crossing a Poodle and a Bernese Mountain Dog.
 Designer breeds are hybrids and are not recognized as true purebred dogs.
 They were created to combine desired qualities from different breeds.

 However, as with any cross-bred animal, you can never guarantee which qualities will surface.
 So there is always a bit of a gamble with a designer dog.

 The Bernedoodle also goes by some other names including the Bernese Mountain Poo, the Bernese Poo, the Bernesedoodle, and the Bernepoo.

 Before acquiring any new pet, it is important to do your research to make sure that the animal will be a good fit for your lifestyle.